The Divergence Between Soybean Meal and Soybean Oil

 At the same time, demand for gasoline rose at a seasonally slow time of the year for the oil product, a time of the year when inventories are generally low.
 There were reasons for the divergence between the prices of the two oil products.
 A warm start to the winter decreased demand for heating oil and the lowest price for gasoline in years increased demand from drivers.
 At the end of 2015, the price of NYMEX crude oil was down over 30% with heating oil down over 38% and gasoline down only 14% for the year.
 That is an example of divergence with the processing spreads for a commodity.

 We saw another divergence in 2015, in a commodity that has a somewhat lower profile than oil.
-The processing spread for soybeans moved significantly lower while two soybean products diverged in price.
+The processing spread of soybeans moved significantly lower while two soybean products diverged in price.
 Raw soybeans fell just under 15% in 2015 on a year-on-year basis.
 Meanwhile, the price of soybean meal fell by over 27%.

 Like heating oil and gasoline, which are products of crude oil, soybeans meal and soybean oil are products of raw soybeans.
 When it comes to refining oil, processing of the raw crude occurs in a refinery in a catalytic cracker.
 Thus, the term crack spread for the processing of oil into products.
 In the world of soybeans, processing of the raw agricultural commodity occurs in a crushing plant where meal and oil are the products of a crushing process of the raw beans.